-Remove as much grease as possible from assembly and inspect joint housing ball raceway and tripod components for EXCESSIVE wear and replace if necessary.
+Remove as much grease as possible from tripod assembly and housing.
+Then inspect joint housing ball raceway and tripod components for EXCESSIVE wear and replace necessary components.

 Inspect the spring, spring cup, and the spherical end of the connecting shaft for EXCESSIVE wear or damage and replace, if necessary.